BIVROST/360WebPlayer-for-WordPress/readme.txt

 my_vr_movie.webm
 [/bivrost-player]`

 Put the picture or movie urls in the `[bivrost-player]` tag separated by newlines.
-For best results add both a webm/vp6 and a mp4/h264 version.
+For the best result add both a webm/vp6 and a mp4/h264 version.

 You can configure the player using attributes in the shortcode.
-Below are your options, none of them are required.
+Below you can find several options, none of them are required.

 = Available options =